 - Due to the incidents, the sign along the road doesn’t say “Horseshoe Lake” but features icons for a picnic spot

-Part of the trail can be also done on a mountain bike.
+Part of the trail can also be done on a mountain bike.
 And with Jasper close by, it makes a great half-day trip.
-As this is a popular area not only for people but for bears as well, make sure you carry a bear spray and make noise while hiking.
+As this is a popular area for people and bears, make sure you carry a bear spray and make noise while hiking.

 - 10 km south of Jasper, look for the sign along the Icefields Parkway

-Undoubtedly the most iconic spot in Jasper is Pyramid Lake with a colourful and symmetrical Pyramid Mountain in the background.
+The most iconic spot in Jasper is Pyramid Lake, with a colourful and symmetrical Pyramid Mountain in the background.
 It’s easily accessible by car or a short ride on the biking trail.
-You first pass Patricia Lake and then reach Pyramid Lake with Pyramid Island.
+From Jasper, you pass Patricia Lake and then reach Pyramid Lake with Pyramid Island.

-The boardwalk leading to the island equipped with picnic shelters is a beautiful spot to relax but you need to arrive early in the day or before the sunset to enjoy it with fewer people.
+The boardwalk leading to the island, equipped with picnic shelters, is a beautiful spot to relax, but you must arrive early in the day or before sunset to enjoy it with fewer people.